Freestyle Fellowship

-Freestyle Fellowship is an American hip hop group from Los Angeles, California.
-It consists of Aceyalone, Myka 9, P.E.A.C.E., and Self Jupiter.
-The group was a prominent part of the Good Life Cafe collective, and are part of the Project Blowed collective.
+Freestyle Fellowship is an American hip-hop group from Los Angeles, California.
+It consists of Aceyalone, Myka 9, and Self Jupiter.
+The group was a prominent part of the Good Life Cafe collective and are part of the Project Blowed collective.

 History

 While in high school in the late 1980s, Aceyalone, Myka 9, and Self Jupiter formed the short-lived MC Aces, a precursor to Freestyle Fellowship, at the Good Life Cafe in Los Angeles, California.
 Subsequently, former high school friend P.E.A.C.E. was added to form Freestyle Fellowship.

 Freestyle Fellowship released the debut studio album, To Whom It May Concern..., in 1991.
 In 1993, the group released the second studio album, Innercity Griots.

 Freestyle Fellowship went on hiatus due to the incarceration of Self Jupiter.
 In 1998, the group reunited to record the Shockadoom EP, which would be released in 2002.
 The group released Temptations in 2001, and The Promise in 2011.